Secure DNS: what it is and why it is important

 » Ease of configuration and customization (possibly paid for by a certified partner of the DNS filter maker).

 >> FlashStart protects you from a wide array of threats and blocks access to malicious sites ?
-Start your free trial now
+Request a quotation or try it now

 FlashStart’s DNS filtering supports as many as eighty-five different content categories and claims a very low minimum latency.
 It also uses artificial intelligence algorithms to speed up the collection of data on DNS, domains and contents, “learning” from analysis of sites and predicting which others may be at risk of being blocked.